Monitoring System Hardware

 man smond and

-your switch hardware, such as power, temperature and fan speeds.
-This
+sensors command to monitor the health of your switch hardware, such as power, temperature and fan speeds.
+This command executes lm-sensors.

 Even though you can use the